 Under Carley's guidance, the philosophy of Ujamaa is to prepare children for the future by providing them with a new family environment, emotional support, the skills to look after themselves as independent adults, as well as an education from a primary to tertiary level.

-Young Alumni of the Year – Ms Celia Pacquola
+Young Alumna of the Year – Ms Celia Pacquola

 Celia Pacquola is a comedian, writer and actor who has achieved a remarkable amount of success since graduating from Deakin in 2004.
 Celia, who says she wasn’t really a funny kid, is now widely recognised across Australia and the UK, as a talent on stage, on screen and behind the camera as a writer and producer.
 Self-described as a bookish child, Celia felt she had found her tribe amongst the 'arty weirdo types' when she began studies at Deakin.